 At noon the arcade opened up and our kids were let in.
 They dissipated so quickly and disappeared among the many games at Yestercades.
 They do have a lot of games.
 Most games are truly nostalgic games, as in a few decades ago, but they are still a lot of fun.
 There was a pool table, and a concession area, and a clean bathroom.
 What else can a mom ask for?
 I also like the fact that it is an arcade without the tickets, points or prizes.
 Just games.
 It makes it so much better then a regular everyday arcade.

 There were some games that I would enjoy, but I was enjoying a conversation with a friend.
 They even had a chess board for people like me:

 The kids and parents might also enjoy the enormous amount of pinball machines.
 I love pinball, and they had a big selection.

 My youngest loves pinball, but he was drawn to the couches with game systems.
 Here is my issue with that: he can play most of these games at home, on our couch, for free.
-However, I think that having friends there, and having all these games available to him at a whim, was what he really wanted to do.
+However, I think that having friends there, and having all these games available to him to play with friends was a big deal.
 While the older boys liked all the arcade games, the little ones just wanted the video games.
 I had to try and convince him to at least try some of the other games there.
 He did have a great time, though, so I am not complaining.

-The young man working there was helpful, the prices were reasonable (we paid under $20.00 for over an hour for both kids), and there were no tickets.
+We found the young man there was helpful, and since we paid under $20.00, for two kids, the prices were very reasonable.
+The best part is that there are no prizes and tickets like in a more traditional arcade.
 After the arcade there are plenty of places to eat in downtown area.
-We wound up with pizza and an ice.
-Overall, it was a great day, and the kids can’t wait to go again.
-The do have two locations, one is down the shore, and the one in Somerville.
+We wound up with pizza and an ice cream.
+It is always a great day, and we look forward to it.
 HERE is the link to their site.